airacommunity/AIRA-Documentation/AIRA-Form-Functions.md

 * The getElementAttrValue function is designed to obtain the value of a specific attribute (attrName) from a given HTML element.
 * It accepts two parameters: element_name (the identifier or selector of the target element) and attrName (the name of the attribute).
 * This function is particularly useful when developers need to retrieve specific attribute values, such as the src attribute of an image or the href attribute of a link.
-* The returned attribute value can be utilized for various purposes, including dynamic content loading or hyperlink navigation.
+* The returned attribute value can be utilised for various purposes, including dynamic content loading or hyperlink navigation.

 ### Usage: